-Kaikōura's special talent is marine mammal encounters - whales, fur seals and dolphins watching trips leave the town several times a day and the local seal colony is always entertaining.
+Kaikōura's special talent is marine mammal watching trips leave the town several times a day and the local seal colony is always entertaining.

 Fiordland

 Carved by glaciers over 100,000 years the landscape is one where waterfalls cascade hundreds of metres into deep black flords; where ancient rainforest clings to mountains and where shimmering lakes and granite peaks look as they did a thousand years ago.